Jackbar21/3D_Image_Linear_Transformer/README.md

     a.)
 It has three fields of type double representing the x, y and z coordinates of the vertex (in 3-dimensional space).

     b.)
-It has a constructor that takes three arguments of type double and initializes the coordinate fields accordingly.
+It has a constructor that takes three parameters of type double and initializes the coordinate fields accordingly.

     c.)
-It inherits from (extends) the GraphicalObject class.
+It inherits from the GraphicalObject class.

     d.)
 It overrides hashCode and equals and redesigns them appropriately for this program.

     e.)
 It overrides toString by returning a string containing the three coordinates seperated by a space (e.g. "x y z").

-**2.)
+    f.)
+It overrides transform by taking a 3x3 matrix as its parameter and updates the fields to reflect their values after being applied that matrix as   a Linear Transformation.

+**3.)
 Polygon** - A concrete class that represents a multi-sided polygon as a set of vertices (from Vertex) in 3-dimensional space.
 It is defined as follows:

     a.)
 It has one field of type LinkedHashSet<Vertex> named vertices.

     b.)
-It has a constructor that takes three arguments of type double and initializes the coordinate fields accordingly.
+It has a constructor that takes one parameter of type LinkedHashSet<Vertex> and initializes the vertices field accordingly.

     c.)
-It inherits from (extends) the GraphicalObject class.
+It inherits from the GraphicalObject class.

     d.)
 It overrides hashCode and equals and redesigns them appropriately for this program.

     e.)
-It overrides toString by returning a string containing the three coordinates seperated by a space (e.g. "x y z").
+It overrides toString by r